Bob5k/Awesome-Vibecoding-Guide/README.md

-# The Comprehensive Vibecoding Guide
+# The Awesome Vibecoding Guide
 ### From a practitioner for practitioners

 A compendium of knowledge drawn from commercial project experience and hundreds of thousands of lines of AI-assisted code